 This course introduces students to the fields of negotiation and conflict resolution from a historical, analytical, and psychological perspective.
 Topics will include an overview of the history of conflict resolution, an analysis of modern-day conflicts and their resolutions, including case-studies such as Bosnia, Northern Ireland, and the Israeli-Palestine conflict, theories of causes and preventions of violent conflict, and ways to successfully resolve conflicts.

 Typically student apartments are located in one of the best-known areas of Dubrovnik, called “Ploče” which is a very safe, central, residential area near University (5 minutes walking distance).
-As much as it’s in a great area, it’s also known as the area with the most steps!
-Keep in mind that as a historical, European town Dubrovnik is built up in the coastal hills, therefore, you can’t walk anywhere without going up some steps.
+This part of town is also known as the area with the most steps!
+Keep in mind that as a historical European town, Dubrovnik is built up in the coastal hills, therefore, you can’t walk anywhere without going up some steps.
 Apartments offer double bedrooms with bed linens, a living area, fully-stocked kitchen, and many have air conditioning and washing machines as well.